UP TO PART I COMMENTS

 PPPS

 WHAT ARE TRANSISTORS USED FOR?
 Ah, that's a whole 'nother article.
 But here's one example.
 Computers are made out of processors and memory.
 Processors are made out of "state machines" and "data selectors," while memory is made out of data selectors and the flipflops that store the individual bits.
 State machines in turn are are made out of data selectors, and data selectors are made out of nand-gates or nor-gates.
 Memory flipflops are made out of nand-gates or nor-gates.
-EVERYTHING is made out of Nand or Nor gates.
+Everything is made out of Nand or Nor gates.
 And... nand-gates and nor-gates are made out of transistors.

 So... computers are entirely made out of transistors.
 If computers are like animals, then animals are made of tissues, which are made of cells, which are made of organelles, which are made of proteins, which are made of molecules, which are made of atoms.
 Yet an animal is entirely made of atoms, and everything else is just interesting patterns in those atoms.
 Digital electronics has similar levels of complexity and organization, and in digital electronics, the transistor is the "atom."
 The transistor looks too simple though.
 It looks uninteresting.
-Ah, but when you have clusters of transistors hooked together in various ways, THEN you'll learn all the fascinating things you can do with them.
+Ah, but when you have clusters of transistors hooked together in various ways, then you'll learn all the fascinating things you can do with them.

 PPPPPPPS

 People often ask: is a transistor an amplifier, or is it some sort of valve?
 The answer is yes.
 The answer is yes because all valves are amplifiers.
-How much energy does it take to open a faucet?
+How much energy does it take to open a water faucet?
 Now think about the large amount of work the flowing water can perform.
-A nicely made faucet could be opened and closed with one finger, but connect the output to a water turbine, and it can do work at a rate of many horsepower.
+A nicely made faucet could be opened and closed with the force from just one finger, but connect the output to a water turbine, and it can do work at a rate of many horsepower.
 The energy of your finger motion is multiplied by tens of thousands of times.
 Yet it's the distant power supply; the city water pumps, which actually do the work.
 Transistors behave in much the same way.
 Connect a transistor to a power supply, and you've got a crude amplifier.

 PPPPPPPPPPPS

-• Fourth problem: down inside a resistor, the current density is controlled by the value of e-field, but the current density doesn't determine the e-field.
-This works because an e-field can accelerate a charge, but that acceleration doesn't cause the e-field.
-At the macro level this means that voltage causes current.
-Voltage always causes current.
-Current cannot cause voltage.
-Yes, if we know the values of current and resistance, we can work backwards and calculate the voltage which was causing the current.
-But the resistor itself doesn't work backwards: the e-field accelerates the mobile charges, not the reverse.
-(Similarly, a gravitational potential pulls a dropped rock downwards, but if you manually accelerate a rock towards a surface, this doesn't create the gravity potential.)
-And so in diodes, Vf determines the diode current, and current doesn't determine Vf.
-Yet all this makes no sense because Ohm's law works fine when we assume that current causes voltage.
+Whaaaaat?
+Before you get in a lather, make note of the following.
+Yes, if we already know the values of the current and resistance, we can easily work backwards and calculate the voltage which was causing the current.
+Current can reveal the value of an unknown voltage, if resistance is known.
+But the resistor itself doesn't operate backwards: the e-field accelerates the mobile charges, and not the reverse.
+(Similarly, a gravitational potential pulls a dropped rock downwards, but if you manually accelerate a rock towards a surface, this doesn't create a gravity potential.)
+And so in diodes, Vf determines the diode current, but the current doesn't cause Vf.
+Yet isn't all of this crazy talk, because Ohm's law works fine when we assume that current causes voltage.
 Yes, that's right, and it's because Ohm's law ignores the internal physics.
-Ohm's law is a simplified abstract model, and a very useful one.
+Ohm's law is a simplified abstract model; a mental tool, and a very useful one.
+It treats a resistor as a black box.
 But Ohm's law is "wrong" in that it incorrectly implies forward and reverse causation between e-fields and carrier drift.
 As a mental model, "current causes voltage" is incredibly useful.
-But if we believe that this mental model is actually true, it's a classic error called "reification."
+But if we start believing that this convenient mental model is actually true, it's a classic error called "reification."
 See where I'm going with this?
-The belief that BJTs are current controlled devices is a good example of the Reification Fallacy: a belief that an abstract; a mathematical model, has real-world concrete existence.
+The belief that BJTs are current controlled devices is a good example of the Reification Fallacy: a belief that a simplified abstract concept; a convenient mathematical model, has a real-world concrete existence.
+It also appears to be an example of Piagetian "Concrete Operational" thinking mode of childhood, where everything has to be real, and abstract mental models aren't accepted as valuable, or used as tools, since they don't exist in the real world.

 LINKS